ajitavchatterjee/csv-reader/README.md

 #### Developed by [Ajitav Chatterjee](https://github.com/ajitavchatterjee)

-#### NOTE: Developed as a Dummy project for Proof of Concept only.
+##### DISLAIMER: Developed as a Dummy project for Proof of Concept only.
 It has got nothing to do with actual Rabobank codes/resources.